diva-exchange/i2p/README.md

 ### Entry-Level: How to Adapt the Proxy Settings of Your Browser
 Open your favourite browser, like Firefox.
 Open the settings.
 Search for "proxy".
 Then enable "Automatic proxy configuration URL" and set it to "http://localhost:8080/proxy.pac".

-This proxy configuration (see source code below for details) uses your new docker container to route all your browser traffic through either I2P or TOR.
+This proxy configuration (see source code below for details) uses your new docker container to route all your browser traffic through either I2P or Tor.
 If you now browse the clearnet (like https://diva.exchange) you'll be using automatically Tor.

 ### Advanced: Configuration
 The docker container is exposing an http and a socks proxy.
 By default, the container exposes the http proxy on port 4444 and the socks proxy on port 4445.

-The configuration files for I2P are found within `./conf`: `i2pd.conf` and `tunnels.conf`).
+The configuration files for I2P are found within `./conf`: `i2pd.org.conf` and `tunnels.org.conf`).
 The configuration files for DNS-over-TLS are found within `./network`: `resolv.conf` and `stubby.yml`.
 Also the Tor configuration file is found within `./network`: `torrc`.

+The behaviour of a container might be influenced with environment variables, DISABLE_TUNNELS, PORT_BACKEND, PORT_EXPOSED and IP_BRIDGE.

+If DISABLE_TUNNELS is set to 1, then the container will be started without a tunnels configuration.
+Defaults to 0 and therefore tunnels are enabled by default.

+PORT_BACKEND points to a listening backend service on the interface set by IP_BRIDGE.
+IP_BRIDGE points by default to the docker host interface.
+Example: if a HTTP server is running on port 8080 on the docker host, PORT_BACKEND would be set to 8080 and the HTTP service would be exposed to I2P.
+The default value of PORT_BACKEND is set to 3902.

+PORT_EXPOSED defines the port exposed to the I2P network.
+By default it is the same as PORT_BACKEND.

+Some examples on how to use environment variables:

+`docker run --env DISABLE_TUNNELS=1 -p 7070:7070 -p 4444:4444 -p 4445:4445 -d --name i2pd divax/i2p:latest`

+`docker run --env PORT_BACKEND=8080 --env PORT_EXPOSED=80 -p 7070:7070 -p 4444:4444 -p 4445:4445 -d --name i2pd divax/i2p:latest`

 ## Build from Source
 ### On Linux